Programs and Activities

 Holland Automobile

-This program takes place in the Corridor of History next to the Holland automobile.
+This program takes place in the Inspiration Gallery: Yesterday and Today.
 Learn about the history of cars and the connection of the car to bicycles and the railroad.

 Length: 15 minutesAge: 4 and upCategory: Guided Tours and TalksTheme: Turn of the Century (1900s)